Mohamed-Abotalb/alx-system_engineering-devops/0x00-shell_basics/README.md

 Ninth Script is in file 8-firstdelete and it removes the betty file from /tmp/my_first_directory.

 Tenth Script is in file 9-firstdirdeletion and it removes the my_first_directory from /tmp/.

+Eleventh Script is in file 10-back and it changes the working directory to the previous one.